walkeras/nms-traveller-log/UPGRADING.md

 6. Run the following commands to perform any database changes included in the new release:

   `python3 manage.py makemigrations`

+  __Note:__ If you see an error like this: `CommandError: Conflicting migrations detected; multiple leaf nodes in the migration graph: (0021_auto_20210619_0953, 0021_auto_20210602_1930 in systems).
+To fix them run 'python manage.py makemigrations --merge'`.
+  Follow the instruction to merge the migrations and proceed with the next step.

   `python3 manage.py migrate`

 7. Run the following command to load your saved fauna data: